 - Your account number: Not printed on the card

-- Your ATM card number (Usually 16 digits): This is also printed on the front side of the card
+- Your ATM card number: This is the 16 digits printed on the front side of the card

 - Your ATM expiry date (MM/YY): Printed on the front side of the card